Radiation therapy (also referred to as radiotherapy or X-ray therapy) is a cancer treatment used to destroy and/or shrink cancer.

 - At Valley, all our CT scanners are calibrated and monitored to ensure optimal scan data with minimal exposure to the patient.
 That means patients receive as little radiation as possible.

 - Deep inspiration breath hold (DIBH): minimizes radiation exposure to the heart in breast cancer in the left breast; patients take a deep breath and hold it during radiation.
+The treatment machine is programmed to sense if the patient is holding their breath and will only deliver radiation during the breath hold.
+If the patient starts to breathe again the machine will automatically shut off and resume where it left off during the next breath hold.

 - Prone breast radiation: for women with larger breasts, the patient lies on her stomach during breast cancer radiation to minimize exposure to the heart and lungs and reduce skin reaction.